 My work illustrates imagined spaces through materials that follow a linear gesture: bent neon, digital bezier curves, and welded steel.
 Landscapes, movement, and emotions become sculptural illustrations that read with contradicting depth and flatness.
 From this complex relationship, I seek to expand the possibilities of visual encoding and ever-changing optical effects in sculptural light

-Ben Orozco is a neon artist, graphic designer, and illustrator based in Madison, Wisconsin.
-He uses the graphic tendency of neon and traditional signmaking techniques to explore language, perception, and his environment.
-He is currently studying Glass and Graphic Design at the University of Wisconsin–Madison for his Bachelors of Fine Arts.
+Ben Orozco is an artist, designer, and illustrator based in Madison, Wisconsin.
+He uses the graphic tendency of neon to explore language, perception, and his environment.
+He recently graduated the University of Wisconsin–Madison with a Bachelors of Fine Arts with concentrations in Glass and Graphic Design.
+He is the recipient of a Fulbright-Hays fellowship and will be researching Swedish glass and neon techniques in 2019–2020.